Blue Ridge Parkway: History

 Begun during the administration of President Franklin D. Roosevelt, the project was originally called the Appalachian Scenic Highway.

-Original plans called for the highway to connect Shenandoah National Park and Great Smoky Mountains National Park with the highway either turning west into Tennessee at Linville, North Carolina, or continuing southward through North Carolina.
-According to Super-scenic Motorway: A Blue Ridge Parkway History by Anne Mitchell Whisnant, the Tennessee route was recommended.
-However, Roosevelt had remained friends with Josephus Daniels, Roosevelt's superior as Secretary of the Navy during World War I. Daniels wanted the highway to go through North Carolina and persuaded Secretary of the Interior Harold L. Ickes to choose the North Carolina route.
+Original plans called for the parkway to connect Shenandoah National Park and Great Smoky Mountains National Park with the parkway either turning west into Tennessee at Linville, North Carolina, or continuing southward through North Carolina.
+Secretary of the Interior Harold L. Ickes put together a three-person panel to study the possible routes the parkway could take.
+That panel, named after its chairman George L.P.
+Radcliffe, recommended the Tennessee route.
+However, Roosevelt had remained friends with Josephus Daniels, Roosevelt's superior as Secretary of the Navy during World War I. Daniels wanted the parkway to go through North Carolina and persuaded Ickes to choose the North Carolina route.
 The Bruce Bowers documentary The Blue Ridge Parkway: The Long and Winding Road gives Congressman Robert Doughton the credit for getting the route changed.
 The documentary claims Doughton worked to pass the Social Security Act only after getting the route changed.

 Most construction was carried out by private contractors under federal contracts under an authorization by Ickes in his role as federal public works administrator.
 Work began on September 11, 1935, near Cumberland Knob in North Carolina; construction in Virginia began the following February.
 On June 30, 1936, Congress formally authorized the project as the Blue Ridge Parkway and placed it under the jurisdiction of the National Park Service.
 Some work was carried out by various New Deal public works agencies.
 The Works Progress Administration did some roadway construction.
 Crews from the Emergency Relief Administration carried out landscape work and development of parkway recreation areas.
 Personnel from four Civilian Conservation Corps camps worked on roadside cleanup, roadside plantings, grading slopes, and improving adjacent fields and forest lands.
 During World War II, the CCC crews were replaced by conscientious objectors in the Civilian Public Service program.